 In forager societies, religious beliefs often take two related forms.
 Animism means that nature is “animated” or endowed by distinct spirits.
 Plants, animal, rocks, trees, mountains, the sun and moon, springs, and other geographical features are inhabited by specific spirit or soul.
 No distinct line exists between humans, animals, and the environment—all are endowed with a spirit, soul, consciousness, or agency.
 The idea of an animated universe is quite common, even in non-forager societies.
 In Ireland, the Celts believed certain trees contained spirits and were central meeting places for tribes.
 Animistic behavior is also common in modern Western societies.
 We talk to our cars and computers, and some of us even talk to plants.
 Children’s books and movies are filled with animistic images of talking trees, animals, and objects.

 Another variety of magic introduced by Frazer is magical contagion.
 In this kind of magic if something comes in contact with another object it can leave behind some of its essence or can act on the object at a distance.
 This is not very different from the concept of animatism.
 For instance, one student described how after he shaved his head, his grandmother would make him collect his hair and burn it, just in case a witch might want to use it against him.
 This magic is also present in voodoo dolls, if the hair, for example, of the intended victim is attached to the doll.
 In some cultures, personal items are endowed with the essence of people and are symbolically killed or destroyed upon death in order to release that essence.
-Other items may be the object of contagion having been touched by someone famous or infamous—a kind of real-life Horcrux.
+Sometimes the effect of magical contagion is positive.
+For instance, as a child a student thought that putting glitter on pictures would make them come to life.
+Objects can have qualities of magical contagion, especially those touched by someone famous or infamous—a kind of real-life Horcrux.
+Autographs work like this–it’s like celebrities and sports heroes leave a little piece of themselves on the paper.
+Some people converts their deceased pet’s collar, fur or cremated bones into jewelry that they wear.
+It’s a way of keeping the essence of their pet close to them.
+The same is true for objects closely associated with famous people.
 Psychologist Bruce Hood likes to ask audiences if anyone is willing to try on a serial killer’s sweater for money.
 Very few people accept the offer to wear “the killer cardigan”, demonstrating that many people have underlying magical or animistic/animatistic beliefs.
 In 2016, one of Marilyn Monroe’s dresses (the “Happy Birthday Mr. President” one) sold for more than 4 million dollars (Juto 2016).
 It originally cost about $1500.

 Shaman are typically part-time healers who communicate the needs of the living with the spirit world.
 Sometimes shaman help others make the journey.
 Shaman often accomplish this with rituals, trances, ritual drumming and singing, or sometimes hallucinogenic drugs.
 Ethnobotanist Terrance McKenna explains that “shamanism is about going into the realms of death, transcending the body, transcending space and time…What the psychedelics do is that they dissolve boundaries.
 They dissolve the illusion of separateness” (Shamans of the Amazon 2016).
 One well-known plant from the Amazon is ayahuasca which is called the “vine of the dead”.
 When coupled with another plant, Psychotria viridis, which contains DMT (dimethyltryptamine), it produces powerful hallucinogenic effects.